bcss/RentACar-Contract/TESTING_GUIDE.md

 # RCCMS Rental Car Contract Management System - Testing Guide

 ## Document Purpose
-This guide is designed for testers with no prior knowledge of the MARMAR rental car contract management system.
+This guide is designed for testers with no prior knowledge of the rental car contract management system.
 It provides detailed, step-by-step instructions to test all features comprehensively.

-**Client**: MARMAR Rent-a-Car Company
+**System**: RCCMS - Rental Car Contract Management System
 **Developed By**: AKN Consulting
 **Contact**: +919400750821 | rccms@akn-consulting.com | rccms@akn-consulting.in
 **Address**: Muttathu, Thattayil, Pathanamthitta - 691525